Edmonds College Logo

 1. Demonstrate the use of a variety of interpersonal communication skills to establish a therapeutic alliance, support client self disclosure, and move the process of counseling forward.

-5. Demonstrate comprehension of motivation and change theory and its significance in shaping the goals and methods used in working with clients or consumers.
+4. Demonstrate comprehension of motivation and change theory specific to Humanistic, Cognitive, and Behavioral approaches, and its significance in shaping the goals and methods used in working with clients or consumers.

 Credits: 4.0

 Focuses on interpersonal and leadership skills necessary for working with individuals and groups in human service settings.
-Identifies the role and stages of groups, leadership qualities and conflict resolution.
-Includes role play and practice of skills for effective group facilitation.
+Identifies the role and stages of groups, leadership and facilitation qualities, and conflict resolution.
+Includes practice in Robert's Rules of Order and skills for effective group facilitation.

 Course Level Objectives

-6. Demonstrate the skills needed to plan for and lead a group process, including the designing of activities, group exercises, introduction, and closure.
+4. Demonstrate the interpersonal and process skills needed to plan for and lead a group, including the designing of activities, group exercises, introduction, and closure.

 SHS 116: Cognitive and Behavioral Skills